rodor-repo/ThreeJS/docs/ADDING_NEW_CABINET_TYPES.md

 **Key features:**

 - Uses hooks for state management (useGDMapping, usePanelState, etc.)
-- Renders DimensionsSection, MaterialsSection, ViewSelector, etc.
+- Renders DimensionsSection, MaterialsSection, GroupingSection, etc.
 - Handles off-the-floor positioning for fillers/panels
+- Handles benchtop-specific settings

 **What to modify when adding a new cabinet type:**